TheDigitalGarbologist/workflows-extension-template/README.md

 ## Commands and parameters
 * `check`: Checks the extension code definition and metadata.
-  * `--provider`: The data warehouse provider to use from the metadata.
 * `capture`: Captures the output of the components to use as test fixtures.
   * `--component`: The component to capture.
   * `--verbose`: Show more information about the capture process.
-  * `--provider`: The data warehouse provider to use from the metadata.
 * `test`: Runs the tests for the components.
   * `--component`: The component to test.
   * `--verbose`: Show more information about the test process.
-  * `--provider`: The data warehouse provider to use from the metadata.
 * `deploy`: Deploys the extension to the data warehouse.
   * `--destination`: The destination where the extension will be deployed in the data warehouse.
   * `--verbose`: Show more information about the deployment process.
-  * `--provider`: The data warehouse provider to use from the metadata.
 * `package`: Packages the extension into a zip file.
   * `--verbose`: Show more information about the packaging process.
-  * `--provider`: The data warehouse provider to use from the metadata.